We all remember nursery rhymes.

-It’s so important for children to develop a love of books and reading from a young age and reading and reciting nursery rhymes to your little ones can be a great way to help encourage a love of literature.
+I’ve previously written about why it’s so important for children to develop a love of books and reading from a young age and reading and reciting nursery rhymes to your little ones can be a great way to help encourage a love of literature.

 Goswami and Bryant argued that the rhyme awareness that can come from nursery rhymes could contribute to reading and literacy skills in two main ways.